 The music was another hallmark of Thief: The Dark Project that I found amazing.
 It was composed by Eric Brosius, who has worked on all the Thief games as well as System Shock 2 and combines some atmospheric sound with an industrial style of music that suits the game’s dark setting and plot enormously.

 The entire Thief soundtrack is available off of thief-thecircle.com.
 There are also fan mixes and mp3s from other Thief mods and projects.

 Child of Karras remastered the audio files from Thief Gold and assembled his version of the Thief Gold OST, which he calls Thief: The Dark Project - The Golden Soundtrack.

 One thing that was magical about Thief: The Dark Project was its sound.
-You had to rely on sound effectively to get through a mission unscathed.
-The sounds of people talking, guards walking on patrol, and other sounds were integral to knowing where the enemy was, and sneaking past him.
+You had to rely on sound effects to get through a mission unscathed.
+The sounds of people talking, guards walking on patrol, and other sounds were integral to knowing where the enemy was and sneaking past him.

 There were many times if you listened closely, you would be able to eavesdrop on important and often humourous conversations that might give you some inside info on what to expect during the mission.

 On trawling the TTLG forum, I came across another project by Child of Karras, who has resampled and edited the sounds from the original game to improve the quality.
 The games that are compatible are Thief: The Dark Project, Thief Gold, and Thief II: The Metal Age.

 Northon’s Ultimate Difficulty Mod is mainly used to modify the gameplay, but in addition, some aspects of the sound are also changed, like the sound of the player’s footsteps and the amount of sound that travels from blackjacking someone, collapsing bodies, and yelling of the guards, and the others enemies’ response to it.

 The controls are one issue that I have with the Thief series of games, short of Thief: Deadly Shadows, which was only marginally better.